Selecting, owning and managing an ex-racehorse

 Anyone who is involved with racehorses will tell you that it is the ultimate hope that all racehorses will, one day, end up in a caring and knowledgeable home.
 With the ultimate goal allowing them to enjoy what they do and be able to benefit from one-to-one care and attention.

 Unfortunately being able acquire ex-racehorses at minimal expense, normally shortly after finishing their racing careers, often results in them falling into unknowledgeable and inexperienced hands.
-This can lead to the thoroughbred being handled incorrectly, being fed an unsuitable diet which, in turn, can impact on their overall mental state.
+This can be a welfare issue and lead to the thoroughbred being handled incorrectly, being fed an unsuitable diet which, in turn, can impact on their overall mental state.

 Feeding